 Australia's SSN-AUKUS submarines will be built in Adelaide, South Australia.

-Enabling works will begin in 2023 at the future submarine construction yard in Osborne.
-The yard will be almost 3 times larger than the yard forecast for the…
+Enabling works began in 2023 at the future submarine construction yard in Osborne.
+The yard will be almost 3 times larger than the yard forecast for the Attack…

 HMAS Stirling, in Western Australia, will continue to be the home of Australian submarines.